Now Performing in the Rocky Top Theater

 "Return to Sender"

-Next time in Vegas and you are looking for an Elvis impersonator take in an afternoon show paying tribute to Red Skelton.
+Next time you are in Pigeon Forge and you are looking for an Elvis impersonator take in an afternoon show paying tribute to Red Skelton.

-Click on SHOW SCHEDULE to make your reservations for a great family friendly Las Vegas comedy show.
+CLICK HERE or on SHOW SCHEDULE link above to make your reservations for a great family friendly Pigeon Forge comedy show.